This booklet is published with permission of the authors.

 Why do we in this feast carry candles?
 Because the Gentiles dedicated the month of February to the infernal gods… Because the holy fathers could not extirpate the custom, they ordained that Christians should carry about candles in honor of the Blessed Virgin; and thus what was done before in the honor of Ceres (a goddess of grain) is now done in honor of the Blessed Virgin (The American Book of Days, p.
 77-78).

 It is clear these pagan festivals were reframed as professing Christian observances.
-Candlemas is celebrated on February 15th, the same date as the Lupercalia in the eastern churches but was later moved to February 2nd in the western churches to coincide with the claim that Jesus was born on December 25th the date they now associate with another "Christianized" pagan holiday known as Christmas.
+Candlemas is celebrated on February 15th, the same date as the Lupercalia in the eastern churches but was later moved to February 2nd in the western churches to coincide with the claim that Christ was born on December 25th the date they now associate with another "Christianized" pagan holiday known as Christmas.
 It is also evident that Saint Valentine’s Day was introduced in an attempt to give the feast of Juno Februa and the lover’s lottery a face lift, thus Christianizing another licentious festival, but why did the church pick Valentine?
 Who is this supposed saint?

 After several years of the new celebrations, a mysterious man named Valentine became the patron saint for the church observance that was to replace the pagan Lupercalia.
 How did he become associated with the ancient rites of Juno, Pan, Lupercus, and Faunus?